 - Let cookies cool completely before frosting.
-Warm cookies will melt frosting.
+Warm cookies will melt the frosting.

-- Cookies will last at least 5 days at room temperature.
+- Vegan Sugar Cookies will last at least 5 days at room temperature.

 All though this website attempts to provide accurate nutritional information, the information should only be considered an estimate.
 Varying factors such as different product types, different brands, etc. can change nutritional information.
 It is your responsibility as a consumer to read all labels to make sure the ingredients fit your dietary needs as well as calculate your own nutritional information as a double check.

 These were so easy and soft!
 The best frosted sugar cookie for sure 🙂

 I love this recipe so much!
 I make these at least once a month and my kids devour them.
 Just made a batch for thanksgiving with orange frosting, and I have them on my list for Christmas cookies this year too.
 Thank you!!

 Hi Eliza!
 Thanks for the comment.
 Yes, these cookies are so much fun to make and customize!
 We make them all year round 🙂

 Hi Cindy, just made these for my son because he's vegan.
 He'll be coming home for a couple of days this week and I wanted him to have a dessert on hand.
 I made the mistake of sprinkling decorative sugar on a few of them and then read that the sugar was not vegan so we kept those cookies separately and had another batch of frosted but not sugared for him.
 I also made them gluten free.
 I used to eat completely gluten-free and wanted to see how they were.
 These cookies are absolutely delicious, cake like cookies, soft...SOOO good.
 Glad I found your site.
 Thank you for posting this so I could find it.
 I'll be on your site again for sure, especially to look for the gluten-free stuff ❤️.
 Take care!!
 Virginia